What is MCP: The Universal Protocol for AI Integration

 Major Platform Integration

 The protocol has gained remarkable traction since its November 2024 release.
-By February 2025, developers had already created over 1,000 MCP servers for various data sources and services.
-Major AI providers have embraced the standard:
+By February 2025, developers had created over 1,000 MCP servers for various data sources and services.

-OpenAI officially adopted the MCP in March 2025, following a decision to integrate the standard across its products, including the ChatGPT desktop app, OpenAI's Agents SDK, and the Responses API.
+- OpenAI officially adopted MCP in March 2025, integrating the standard across ChatGPT desktop app, Agents SDK, and Responses API.

-Demis Hassabis, CEO of Google DeepMind, confirmed in April 2025 MCP support in the upcoming Gemini models and related infrastructure, describing the protocol as "rapidly becoming an open standard for the AI agentic era".
+- Google DeepMind confirmed MCP support in April 2025 for upcoming Gemini models, describing the protocol as "rapidly becoming an open standard for the AI agentic era."

 Enterprise Adoption